Kong/kubernetes-ingress-controller/docs/concepts/deployment.md

 Kong Ingress Controller can be deployed in any [namespace][k8s-namespace].
-If Kong Ingress Controller is being used to proxy traffic for all namespaces in a Kubernetes cluster, which is generaly the case, it is recommended that it is installed in a dedicated `kong` namespace but it is not required to do so.
+If Kong Ingress Controller is being used to proxy traffic for all namespaces in a Kubernetes cluster, which is generally the case, it is recommended that it is installed in a dedicated `kong` namespace but it is not required to do so.